 Student Societies and Professional Organizations

-The Department is home to student chapters of the American Institute of Aeronautics and Astronautics, American Helicopter Society - International, Society for Advancement of Materials and Process Engineering, and Sigma Gamma Tau aerospace engineering honors society.
+The department is home to student chapters of the American Institute of Aeronautics and Astronautics, Society for Advancement of Materials and Process Engineering, Sigma Gamma Tau aerospace engineering honors society, and Vertical Flight Society.

 Scholarships and Financial Assistance